 Who says little ones can’t appreciate the wonderful world of Pantone?
 This pack of six chunky board books highlights every color of the rainbow: red, orange, yellow, green, blue, and purple.
 Each volume features light and dark shades within a color family, providing a stimulating introduction to the shades of the world.

-From happy and sad to angry, surprised, and silly, this expressive board book will help your babe recognize essential facial expressions.
+This expressive board book will help your baby recognize essential facial expressions from happy and sad to angry, surprised, and silly.
 With all five nonverbal looks introduced alongside an image of a baby’s face, readers can mimic the same reaction for an engaging experience.

-Parent and baby can interact with this playful lift-the-flap book that identifies parts of the body, from head to toe.
+Parents and babies can interact with this playful lift-the-flap book that identifies body parts from head to toe.
 The peekaboo format will have infants cooing over the joy it brings.

 Dr. Seuss’s revered collection deserves a categorization of its own.
-Oh, the Places You’ll Go is a wise and timeless narrative that can resonate with children no matter how big or small.
+Oh, the Places You’ll Go is a wise and timeless narrative that can resonate with children, no matter how big or small.
 Parents will appreciate the underlying message of perseverance despite the unpredictability and uncertainty of life.
-This is a must for any baby’s library.
+This is a must-have baby book for any baby’s library.

 Expecting mothers, we advise you to wait until your little one is in your arms to read this potential tear-jerker.
-Author Emily Winfield Martin perfectly expresses the dreams parents have for their children while also celebrating the beauty in a child becoming their own person as they age.
+Author Emily Winfield Martin perfectly expresses parents’ dreams for their children while celebrating the beauty of a child becoming their own person as they age.

 Dive into a sensory realm with Pat the Bunny’s textured materials.
-Tiny hands can touch the rabbit’s fur and feel a piece of fabric, and put their noses to the book to smell flowers.
-The popular touch and feel book helps engage your darling’s senses.
+Tiny hands can touch the rabbit’s fur, feel a piece of fabric, and put their noses to the book to smell flowers.
+The popular touch-and-feel book helps engage your darling’s senses.

 This heartwarming book hits all the feels.
-It will give you the warm fuzzies as a little hare named Little Nutbrown Hare and his big hare dad tries to one-up the other in a sweet competition of how much they love each other.
+It will give you the warm fuzzies as a little hare named Little Nutbrown Hare and his big hare dad try to one-up each other in a sweet competition of how much they love each other.